richardkiss/hsms/README.md

 - `hsm_test_spend` - create a simple test `UnsignedSpend` multisig spend
 - `hsm_dump_sb` - debug utility to dump information about a `SpendBundle`
 - `hsm_dump_us` - debug utility to dump information about an `UnsignedSpend`

+For secret exponent proof of posession (see `POSER.md` for more info):

+- `poser_gen` - proof of secret exponent request generator
+- `poser_verify` - proof of secret exponent request verifier